Patch is a private, gentle way to share how you're really doing — and know how your people are doing too.

 Help your community build the habit of honest, private connection.
 We work with mental health organizations, employers, universities, and community groups.

-NAMI is our founding presenting partner.
 We're accepting applications from aligned organizations now.

 Get in touchPatch connects people in moments of struggle.
 If your organization provides mental health support, crisis services, or community care, we'd love to feature you in the app's resource section.